jsinger67/parol/README.md

 - can generate types that resemble the AST of your grammar automatically.
 Semantic actions are then called with these types.
 This greatly improves the development process and makes it less error-prone.
 - As of version 0.24.0 generated parsers can recover from syntax errors automatically
+- As of version 0.28.0 `parol` starts to support LR style grammars as well, in detail LALR(1) grammars.

 ## Other properties of `parol`